johnalvero/clamav-s3-mirror/README.md

 # Modify target-bucket-policy.json to suit your configuration
 aws s3api put-bucket-policy --bucket <target-bucket> --policy file://target-bucket-policy.json
 ```
+# Assign a Route53 hostname
+This step is optional.

 ## Agent / Clients Config
 Tell freshclam to use the mirror.
 In /etc/clamav/freshclam.conf, make sure the following exists: